Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Introduction

 For us, mobility refers to the movement of a vehicle from a theft location to a recovery location.
 Pertinent to our setting is work of \cite{AssuncaoLopes(07)} and \cite{LopesAssuncao(12)}.
 Particularly, the former builds a bivariate linked point process with a joint pairwise interaction function.
-Our view is that the theft locations should be viewed as conditionally independent given the intensity function so that either a nonhomogeneous Poisson process or a log-Gaussian Cox process model applies.
-The flexibility of the log-Gaussian Cox process along with the availability of covariates, as with the Neza data, will make it impossible for say a pairwise interaction model to outperform it.
-A point pattern model incorporating interactions between the points would seem to need some mechanistic motivation.
+Our view is that the theft locations should be viewed as conditionally independent given the intensity function so that either a nonhomogeneous Poisson process (NHPP) or a log-Gaussian Cox process (LGCP) model applies.

-The connection between origin-destination problems and spatial point processes has been little treated in the literature. \cite{Benesetal(05)} consider statistical analysis of linked point processes, where, in their study, for each case of a disease they have the coordinates of the individual's home and of the reported infection location.
+There is little discussion connecting origin-destination problems and spatial point processes in the literature. \cite{Benesetal(05)} consider statistical analysis of linked point processes, where, in their study, for each case of a disease they have the coordinates of the individual's home and of the reported infection location.
 However, they used only the distance between the two linked locations.
 Again, \cite{AssuncaoLopes(07)} and \cite{LopesAssuncao(12)} consider bivariate linked point processes as point processes with events marked with another spatial event representing origin-destination data types.
 Their methods are illustrated with the Belo Horizonte data on car theft locations and the eventual car retrieval locations; this data is also analyzed here.